tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 In the magic folder db we will add a *last-downloaded record*, consisting of ``last_downloaded_uri`` and ``last_downloaded_timestamp`` fields, for each path stored in the database.
-Whenever a Magic Folder client downloads a file and writes it to that path as a successful overwrite, it stores the downloaded version's URI and the current local timestamp in this record.
-(Since only immutable files are used, the URI will be an immutable file URI, which is deterministically and uniquely derived from the file contents and the Tahoe-LAFS node's `convergence secret`_.)
+Whenever a Magic Folder client downloads a file, it stores the downloaded version's URI and the current local timestamp in this record.
+Since only immutable files are used, the URI will be an immutable file URI, which is deterministically and uniquely derived from the file contents and the Tahoe-LAFS node's `convergence secret`_.

-When a download is a conflict (either initially or by reclassification), the client does not create a last-downloaded record in its magic folder db.
+(Note that the last-downloaded record is updated regardless of whether the download is an overwrite or a conflict.
+The rationale for this to avoid "conflict loops" between clients, where every new version after the first conflict would be considered as another conflict.)

 .. _`convergence secret`: https://tahoe-lafs.org/trac/tahoe-lafs/browser/docs/convergence-secret.rst